Allen-Synthesis/EuroPi/software/CONFIGURATION.md

 The firmware converts the JSON file into a `ConfigSettings` object, where the JSON keys are converted to Python attributes.
-The attribute names are the same as their JSON strings, but converted to upper case (so as to appear as constants in the code) and with any alphanumeric characters replaced with `_` characters.
+The attribute names are the same as their JSON strings, but converted to upper case (so as to appear as constants in the code) and with any non-alphanumeric characters replaced with `_` characters.
 If the key starts with a number, a `K_` prefix is added. e.g.:

 - `language` -> `.LANGUAGE`
 - `display_channel` -> `.DISPLAY_CHANNEL`